sshaw/batchlabels/README.md

 ## [Hacktoberfest](https://hacktoberfest.digitalocean.com/)

-Use the `--hacktoberfest` option to add an `hacktoberfest` label with the color `#ff9a56` to the specified issues or, if none are given, all open issues.
+Use the `--hacktoberfest` option to add an `hacktoberfest` label with the color `#ff9a56` to the specified issues or, if none are given, all open issues (not pull requests).

 This works with both `add` and `delete` commands and can also be used in conjunction with normal label arguments.
 See [Examples](#Examples).